 The man who wrote the words 'all men are created equal' in 1776 was master of a 5,000-acre working plantation who over the course of his life owned 607 slaves...
 “Once you start to look at the details of the whole scene at Monticello — work, family life, punishment — it is richer,” said Lucia "Cinder" Stanton, who started working there in 1968 and wrote a book about slavery on the plantation.
 “It is so much better to try to see something whole.”
 (Washington Post article This link opens in a new window, Feb.
 19, 2017)

-The Director of First Year Seminar works with a librarian to develop and revise the curriculum for First Year Seminar each year.
-Please feel free to ask the librarian questions about the content of this guide, or finding and evaluating sources for the research project.
-The Shapiro Library Reference staff is also available to help students using the chat box or email in the upper right corner of this guide.
+The Director of First Year Seminar works with a Campus Faculty Librarian to develop and revise the curriculum for First Year Seminar each year.
+Please feel free to email the Campus Faculty Librarian questions about the content of this guide, or finding and evaluating sources for the research project.
+The Shapiro Library has trained student reference staff available by using the chat box in the upper right corner of this guide.
+Questions the trained student staff cannot answer will be escalated to the professional librarians in Research Support who will respond by email within 24 hours.